metaplex-foundation/metaplex-program-library/token-metadata/program/ProgrammableNFTGuide.md

 }
 ```

-Each of these instruction will use versioned `*Args` structs to facilitate future updates, and in turn, not require additional instructions.
+Each of these instructions will use versioned `*Args` structs to facilitate future updates, and in turn, not require additional instructions.

 ## Instruction Builders (Rust)